BrainStormYourWayIn/sierra/README.md

         i.show()                        # Displaying an image
         i.css(opacity=1.2)              # Adding CSS to it

-    p('This is a paragraph that doesn't come under any div or a section, but comes under <newTag>.
-Simple stuff, really!')
+    p("This is a paragraph that doesn't come under any div or a section, but comes under <newTag>.
+Simple stuff, really!")

 autoPrettify()
 ```